ropensci/tidync/README.md

 There are two main ways of using tidync, interactively to explore what is there, and for extraction.
 The functions `tidync` and `activate` and `hyper_filter` allow us to hone in on the part/s of the data we want, and functions `hyper_slice` and `hyper_tibble` give raw-array and data frames with-full-coordinates forms respectively.

-Also [http://www.matteodefelice.name/research/2018/01/14/tidyverse-and-netcdfs-a-first-exploration/](this%20blog) post by Matteo De Felice.
+Also [this blog](http://www.matteodefelice.name/research/2018/01/14/tidyverse-and-netcdfs-a-first-exploration/) post by Matteo De Felice.

 ### Interactive